 "Another benefit is the Hybrid IS," Oliver continues.
 "I often do my macro work handheld because a lot of the time I'm photographing subjects that move.
 A tripod just isn't going to work.
 With this RF macro lens and the Canon EOS R5, because you have stabilisation in both the lens and the camera body, I can get away with using quite ridiculously slow shutter speeds.”

-2. Best lens for low-light macro: Canon RF 85mm F2 Macro IS STM
+Best macro lens for close-up portraits: Canon RF 85mm F2 Macro IS STM

 Having a portrait lens with a half-life-size macro function gives you two lenses in one.
-It's a feature that documentary photographer Ilvy Njiokiktjien, the first pro to shoot with this RF lens, uses to add a new layer to her work.
+It's a feature that Ilvy uses to add a new layer to her work.

 "It just gives me more options," she says.
 "Many of my newspaper and magazine clients are always looking for digital storytelling projects, and when you're using photography online you need to have a big variety of images.
 With this lens I can always add macro to a set of pictures.